Active Substance: insulin human

 What is Protaphane used for?

-Protaphane is used in patients with diabetes.
+Protaphane is used to treat diabetes.

 The medicine can only be obtained with a prescription.